 Positive Train Control is the ultimate in modern signaling and train control, its widespread adoption on railroad mainlines carrying a large number of passenger trains or dangerous freight was mandated by the US Congress in the Rail Safety Improvement Act of 2008 (RSIA) after a terrible commuter-freight train head on collision in 2008 at Chatsworth, California.
 The four primary functions of PTC are: train separation/collision avoidance; line speed enforcement; temporary speed restrictions; and rail worker wayside safety.
 PTC can be a standalone system that completely replaces older signaling systems, but in the USA its primarily being installed as an overlay of the existing signaling system.

-Most railroads had not installed Cab Signaling or Automatic Train Control due to the financial cost verse the safety benefit; and of course that is why both Amtrak and Metro-North had failed to fully protect their Northeastern lines with CSS, ATC, and ACSES, the lifesaving technology only being partially utilized.
+Most railroads had not installed Cab Signaling or Automatic Train Control by 2008 due to the financial cost of installation verse the safety benefit; and of course this is why both Amtrak and Metro-North had failed to FULLY PROTECT their Northeastern rail lines with CSS, ATC, and ACSES, the lifesaving technology only being partially utilized.
 Positive Train Control was supposed to be a cheaper, faster, easier than the existing above systems because it utilized the latest digital, wireless, and satellite technology.
 Yet of course it proved to be otherwise, requiring well over a decade since the 2008 federal mandate to develop, test, install, more testing, and final deployment.

-For Amtrak’s Northeast Corridor it is meeting the PTC requirement by fully expanding its existing Acela-Era Advanced Civil Speed Enforcement System (ACSES), which Metro-North has also adopted.
-CSX is installing another PTC system called Communications-Based Train Management (CBTM).
-Amtrak locomotives that travel through the Northeast therefore are required to be equipped with multiple cab signaling and train control systems as they travel over different host railroads with seperate PTC systems.
+Amtrak for the Northeast Corridor is meeting the PTC requirement by fully expanding its existing Acela-era ACSES system, which Metro-North is also adopting.
+The freight railroad CSX is installing another PTC system called Communications-Based Train Management (CBTM).
+Because of the competing installations of different PTC systems, Amtrak locomotives that travel through the Northeast will be required to be equipped with multiple cab signaling and train control systems, as Amtrak trains frequently travel over different host railroads on their journeys.

 Currently as of this writing (July 2020) there is NOT air service between the state capital and the second largest city in the state, the last Albany-Buffalo direct air service was offered for a few months in 2018 before the bankruptcy of the airline ended service.
 Before OneJet there had not been direct air service in 8 years.